ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

    To resolve the conflict, I need to choose which lines of text to delete (any text appearing between lines 5 and 17, which are highlighted in yellow, is fair game).

-   After choosing to delete my own changes and clicking the **Mark as resolved** button, I see that the conflict has been resolved and a green **Commit merge** button appears in the top right of my screen, next to the title of my client's PR.
+   After choosing to delete my own changes and clicking the **Mark as resolved** button, I see that the conflict has been resolved and a green **Commit merge** button appears in the top right of my screen, next to the title of my client's pull request.
 I click the button, and voilà!
-There are no conflicts with the base branch and I can now merge my PR by hitting the friendly green **Merge pull request** button as I normally would.
+There are no conflicts with the base branch and I can now merge my pull request by hitting the friendly green **Merge pull request** button as I normally would.

 3. Merge is confirmed.

    I then see this screen.
 At the top, I receive a notification that the merge conflict is resolved.
-You can also see that the PR has been successfully merged and closed (it's great that the status of PRs is colour-coded, so you immediately know that all is good - or not - before you even start to read).
+You can also see that the pull request has been successfully merged and closed (it's great that the status of pull requests is colour-coded, so you immediately know that all is good - or not - before you even start to read).